-Auditor's responsibilities for the audit of the Financial Report
+Auditor's Responsibilities for the Audit of the Consolidated Financial Statements

-Our objective is:

-- to obtain reasonable assurance about whether the Financial Report as a whole is free from material misstatement, whether due to fraud or error; and - to issue an Auditor's Report that includes our opinion.

-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with International Standards on Auditing will always detect a material misstatement when it exists.

-Misstatements can arise from fraud or error.
-They are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the Financial Report.
+Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with ISA will always detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these consolidated financial statements.

-As part of the audit in accordance with the International Standards on Auditing, we exercise professional judgement and maintain professional scepticism throughout the audit.
+As part of an audit in accordance with ISAs, we exercise professional judgment and maintain professional skepticism throughout the audit.
 We also: